jon-brandy/hackthebox/Categories/Forensics/Free Services/README.md

 5. The logics of XOR, if we XOR it again, the original value shall returned.
-6. First saved the macro sheet as `macroFile.csv`.
+6. First saved the macro sheet as `free_decryption.csv`.